jagi/meteor-astronomy/README.md

 var post = Posts.findOne(); // Get instance of Post class
 ```

-However you can turn off that behavior by setting `transform` flag to `false` in the class schema.
+However you can turn off that behavior by setting the `transform` flag to `false` in the class schema.

 ```js
 Posts = new Mongo.Collection('posts');